65ndres/content_creation_system/README.md

 # DONT README

-1. Create Story
-2. Create Scenes
-3. Create images for Scenes
-3. Create Video from images for Scenes
-4. Create Audio File per scene
-5. Merge Audio File and Video
-6. Merge all the merged audio and video files, plus add subtitles

 1. Story is created
     1.1 ChatGPT for story text
     1.2 ChatGPT for Scene description and therefore Scene creation